-The diagnostics division of Google sends in unified reports and offers you insight into the product data health.
+The diagnostics division of Google sends in unified reports and offers you insight into product data health.
 The benefit of using Diagnostics helps in providing a historical overview and past traffic changes.
-There are downloadable reports where the disapprovals are detailed out along with mentioning the reasons for disapproval.
+There are downloadable reports where the disapprovals are detailed along with mentioning the reasons for disapproval.

 As soon as you address all the issues or reasons for disapproval, you will find that the warnings and the error messages are automatically removed.
 Remember, it is essential to address each issue because the existence of the problems can affect your Google shopping feed enhancement.
 It is not just about appeasing the Google Merchant Center but also about your ads and listings not showing correctly.

 The best way is to use the app for Google Shopping Feed by AdNabu.
 It simplifies the process and steps of creating a product feed with a hundred percent guarantee of approval.
 The steps to use the app are:

 1. Google Merchant Center set up

 - Automatic verification and claiming of the website with AdNabu.
 No manual entry is required.

 - The shipping rates are created automatically based on the weight, price, and carrier basis shipping charges.

 - Taxes for each state in the US are created in the Google Merchant Center.